kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 - Working under pressure and meeting tight deadlines and providing great results.
 (Talk about experience with video editing and business)

 Conflict
-conflict hinders the progress of a team so i would try to resolve it as soon as possible
+conflict hinders the progress of a team so i would try to resolve it as soon as possible.

 talking about the 2 tracks
 - I would love to gain more of an insight on the 2 different tracks you have to offer.
 I'm opened to choosing either one but i have a preference for the web development track since I've used some javascript to incorporate into my video editing (Math.round that would be pinned to the slider when the slider goes right itll count up)

+Questions

+What technologies would I have to use working in the X track or other X track. oncall positions.
+How are the growth opportunities like in these positions?

+Joke:
+What is a senior’s favorite board game?
+Sorry, I forgot.
+8. Why don’t seniors get mad?
+They always forget what they were angry about.
+What’s similar between a grandma and a website?
+You can’t deny the cookies.